 This section looks at the sodium and potassium content of natural cheese between 2009 and 2018.
-Figure 9 provides a summary of key trends in sodium and potassium content of the food category.
-Tables 19 and 20 outline the full details of short- and long-term trends in sodium and potassium content and should be referred to when interpreting figure 9.
+Figure 10 provides a summary of key trends in sodium and potassium content of the food category.
+Tables 19 and 20 outline the full details of short- and long-term trends in sodium and potassium content and should be referred to when interpreting Figure 10.

-Figure 9: Statistically significant (and percentage change) and non-statistically significant changes in mean (SD) sodium and potassium (mg/100g) content of natural cheese between 2009-2018
+Figure 10: Statistically significant (and percentage change) and non-statistically significant changes in mean (SD) sodium and potassium (mg/100 g) content of natural cheese between 2009 and 2018

-- A statistically significant reduction in sodium content of Mature cheese (6%, p=0.031) was observed between 2009 and 2018 and Mature cheese (4%, p=0.030) between 2012 and 2018, seen in Table 19. - A statistically significant increase in potassium content of Regular cheese (5%, p=0.016) was observed between 2012 and 2018, seen in Table 20. - No statistically significant change in sodium content of Reduced-fat cheese and Regular cheese was observed between 2009 and 2018, seen in Table 19. - No statistically significant change in potassium content of Mature cheese and Reduced-fat cheese was observed between 2009 and 2018, seen in Table 20.
+- A statistically significant reduction in the sodium content of Mature cheese (6%, p=0.031) was observed between 2009 and 2018 and Mature cheese (4%, p=0.030) between 2012 and 2018, (see Table 19). - A statistically significant increase in the potassium content of Regular cheese (5%, p=0.016) was observed between 2012 and 2018, (see Table 20). - No statistically significant change in the sodium content of Reduced-fat cheese and Regular cheese was observed between 2009 and 2018, (see Table 19). - No statistically significant change in the potassium content of Mature cheese and Reduced-fat cheese was observed between 2009 and 2018, (see Table 20).